samedit66/coloredstrings/README.md

 # 256-color:
 print("teal-ish".color256(37))

-# And don’t forget to unpatch it afterwards
+# And don't forget to unpatch it afterwards
 coloredstrings.unpatch()
 ```